signalfx/activemq-integration/README.md

 ## What is this plugin for

-This pluging is for reporting messages age in the ActiveMQ-queues.
+This plugin is for reporting messages age in the ActiveMQ-queues.
 It reports two metrics:

 - message.age.average - (type:gauge, value in millis) average message age in each queue